tklevenz/pugo.co/README.md

 **fname** = filename of the resulting Output

-**mode (optional)** = mode for selecting which transformation to run, by default it does html (when mode parameter is ommitted), **md** for markdown and **epub**
+**mode (optional)** = mode for selecting which transformation to run, by default it does html (when mode parameter is omitted), **md** for markdown and **epub**

 Additionally any number of Parameters of the form **xslParam_\<Parameter Name>** can be send and will be passed to the XSLT transformation as \<Parameter Name>

-There is a bunch of ways to get an export link of a google doc and an OAauth token, one example using the Google Picker API check out [script.js](/src/main/webapp/script.js) which is used in the ePub Demo
+There is a bunch of ways to get an export link of a google doc and an OAauth token, for one example using the Google Picker API check out [script.js](/src/main/webapp/script.js) which is used in the ePub Demo

 ## Configuration
-In the webapp directory are config files of the follwoing form that can be added or adjusted:
+In the webapp directory are config files of the following form that can be added or adjusted:

 ```xml
 <config>